-In preparation for taking over at Emeradology, I took a day trip to Mount Rainier National Park and hiked from Paradise to Camp Muir at 10,118 feet.
+In preparation for taking over at Emeraldology, I took a day trip to Mount Rainier National Park and hiked from Paradise (5,400 ft) to Camp Muir (10,118 ft).
 Among other reasons, I embarked on this nine-mile journey – climbing more than 4,600 feet of elevation and crossing vast snowfields – to rediscover the dynamics at play on the mountain and, in turn, remind myself of the fragility and power of the natural world.

 Over hundreds of thousands of years these species have evolved to thrive in this harsh environment, with some colonies of heather lasting up to 10,000 years, yet a portion of this work is undone each year by humans walking off trail (despite constant reminders from signs, volunteers and Park Rangers to stay on the trails) and unknowingly transporting invasive species into the park.
 I would hate to see the destruction of these meadows if they were not so closely guarded by the National Park Service.
 Even with strict supervision, the human impact is such that it requires the ecological restoration team to propagate and plant nearly 80,000 native plants each year.